-My name is Lucy Rowan and I am a 24-year-old Writer and Editor from South West London.
-Since graduating, most of my work has been within the editorial sector.
-However, my ultimate goal is to work within Investigative Journalism.
+My name is Lucy Rowan and I am a 25-year-old Writer and Editor from South West London.
+Since graduating, I have gained extensive experience working within the editorial sector across a variety of publications.
+Ultimately, I aspire to get into documentary-style investigatory journalism.

 I have a strong interest in social and religious movements, particularly in what pushes them to act violently or be classified as ‘extremist’ by society.
 I also like to focus on underrepresented sects of society and elevate them through my writing.